Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/networkobject.md

 title: NetworkObject
 ---

-Netcode for Gameobjects' high level components, the RPC system and the Object Spawning System, rely on two concepts: `NetworkObject`s and [`NetworkBehaviour`s](networkbehaviour.md).
+ Netcode for GameObjects' high level components, the RPC system and the Object Spawning System, rely on two concepts: `NetworkObject`s and [`NetworkBehaviour`s](networkbehaviour.md).

 ## NetworkObject